Froenn/CST136SRS04/README.md

 - End: Hawaii
 - overload > operator
 - We have an airship, land does not get in the way of our voyage!
-- No loops for the summing of the distance, use an actual algorithm
+- No loops for the summing of the distance, use an actual algorithm (accummulate)

 ---